Barton Bendish: Barton Bendish All Saints

-Oddly, the present main built-up area just described used to comprise two Siamese-twin settlements which had their own churches and administration until the late 18th century.
 The churchyard of All Saints' Church continued in use for burials into the early 19th century after the church was demolished in 1789.
-The site of the church is on the right along Church Road from Fincham Road just before reaching St Andrew's Church, and is now occupied by a house called All Saints' House (the actual church was near the old school to the west).
-The present village layout provides no clue as to how the two settlements were distinguished on the ground.
+The site of the church is on Church Road just before St Andrew's Church, and is now a house.

 Barton Bendish St Mary

-The other major focus of the village is Barton Bendish St Mary, which is off to the west with its direct access from the main village by footpath.
-It has a classic village layout of its own, aligned north to south, comprising St Mary's Church at the north end which is accompanied by its rectory (rebuilt 1866 with extensive gardens, now called Score House) followed by a little triangular village green and then a scatter of buildings along the Boughton Long Road.
-The latter shortly makes a right-angled turn, but the original route ran straight ahead to the ancient common land of Barton Bendish Fen with its associated woodland.
-This is now a private farm track.
+The other major focus of the village is Barton Bendish St Mary, which is to the west.
+It is aligned north to south, with St Mary's Church at the north with a triangular village green and a scatter of buildings along the Boughton Long Road.

 East Barton Bendish

-The village used to extend well beyond its present eastern limits.
-Chapel Road used to carry on as a street called Blind Lane, beyond Avenue Farm to the present Abbey Farm and beyond.
-North-east of the former is a deserted moated site, a Scheduled Monument and the location of the medieval manor of East Hall.
-Earthworks belonging to its deserted medieval settlement are at Abbey Farm, and are also a Scheduled monument.
+The village used to extend beyond its present eastern limits.
+To the north-east is a deserted moated site, a scheduled monument and the location of the medieval manor of East Hall.
+Earthworks belonging to its deserted medieval settlement are at Abbey Farm, and are also scheduled.

-The only remnant of this former built-up area is a dead-end lane called Chapel Lane, leading to Abbey Farm (West Dereham Abbey had interests in the parish) and amounting to the village's third settlement focus.
+The only remnant of this former built-up area is a dead-end lane leading to Abbey Farm. and amounting to the village's third settlement focus.
 This settlement used to be called Cripple’s End.
 It used to have a Wesleyan Methodist chapel, and the village's first post office was just to the south of this in a low single-storey building.
 Both survive as private houses.